1

 Emulsion Formulation | Emulsion Meaning in Hindi

-Emulsion formulation is either a dibasic or heterogenous liquid preparation of immiscible liquids that are dispersed as minute globules into another liquid by the addition of emulsifying agents.
-In this article, I will give you the whole information about emulsion formulation.
+Emulsion formulation is either a dibasic or heterogeneous liquid preparation of immiscible liquids that are dispersed as minute globules into another liquid by the addition of emulsifying agents.
+In this article, I will give you all the information about emulsion formulation.

 Emulsion Formulation | Emulsion Meaning in Hindi